 Go Snowboarding or Skiing at Mt.
 Bachelor

 Mt.
-Bachelor is the 6th largest ski resort in the country, so if you’re looking to get your heart pumping while visiting Bend in the winter—look no further.
+Bachelor is the 6th largest ski resort in the country, so if you’re looking to get your heart pumping while visiting Bend in the winter,.
 Every year, like clockwork, adventure seekers flock to this iconic mountain for top-tier skiing and snowboarding.

 Not a skier or snowboarder?
 No problem.
 You can still experience Mt.
 Bachelor by joining a guided snowshoeing tour, where you’ll learn about the diverse Central Oregon landscape while trekking through the snow.